top of page

 Heat Resistance of Aluminum, Glass, PP, and PET Jars

-Heat resistance is a top priority for hot-fill packaging because the jars must endure temperatures typically between 70°C and 95°C during filling without deforming or compromising product safety.
+Heat resistance is crucial for hot-fill packaging.
+The jars must endure temperatures between 70°C and 95°C during filling.
+This is essential to maintain product safety and integrity.

 Aluminum

 Aluminum jars excel in heat resistance.
-They can withstand high temperatures without warping or melting, making them ideal for hot-fill processes.
-The metal’s excellent thermal conductivity also helps cool the product quickly after filling, reducing production time.
+They withstand high temperatures without warping.
+This makes them ideal for hot-fill processes.
+The metal’s excellent thermal conductivity helps cool the product quickly after filling, reducing production time. *See our aluminium-collection

 • Pros: High heat tolerance; quick cooling properties; no risk of melting.